codingUnited/python-template/README.md

     Once activated, your terminal prompt will usually show `(venv)` at the beginning.

     **Important:** You need to activate the virtual environment *every time* you work on this project in a new terminal session.

+    Keep in mind that Pycharm will actually make this process much more simple for you.
+That means if you found this complex, watch the video 👀 [Quick Pycharm venv Guide](https://www.youtube.com/watch?v=2P30W3TN4nI)

 ---